ultimatemember/docs-v3/um-stripe/developer/hooks/actions.md

 Fires once a subscription & account status has been revoked from a WP account.
 ## [umm_stripe_status_trialing](./actions/umm_stripe_status_trialing)
-Triggers when the subscription is `trialing`.
+Triggers when the subscriptions has been trialing
 ## [umm_stripe_status_unpaid](./actions/umm_stripe_status_unpaid)
 Triggers when the subscription is `unpaid`
 ## [umm_stripe_status_{$status}](./actions/umm_stripe_status_{$status})